 Born in Nowra and schooled briefly in Sydney under Julian Ashton, Fleming achieved a respectable local reputation as a still-life painter, although very little is known about the artist herself.

-'Pictures for the National Gallery', Daily telegraph 28 Sep 1895, 28 Sep 1895, page unknown.
+Editor Unknown (Editor), Daily telegraph, 'Pictures for the National Gallery', Sydney, 28 Sep 1895, page unknown.
 From the Art Society Exhibition and priced 7 guineas.

 Society of Artists First Exhibition (1895), York Street Skating Rink, Sydney, 28 Sep 1895–20 Oct 1895

 Exhibition of Australian art in London (1898), Grafton Galleries, London, 02 Apr 1898–31 Jul 1898

 The Sydney Art School retrospective exhibition, 1890-1933, Vickery's Galleries, Sydney, 01 Mar 1933–28 Mar 1933